gacneves/Evidences-Managment/README.md

 # evidences

-Project creted for the Software Engineering class at ICT/Unifesp 2020/2021.
+Project created for the Software Engineering class at ICT/Unifesp 2020/2021.

 Authors: